petertimwalker/petertimwalker/README.md

 - 👋 Hi, I’m @petertimwalker
-- 🌱 I’m currently learning Rails
+- 🌱 I’m a professional Rails developer

 <!---
 petertimwalker/petertimwalker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.